MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 ## Download the sample

 You use the same notebook from the previous indexing pipeline tutorial.
-Scripts for querying the LLM follow the pipeline steps.
+Scripts for querying the LLM follow the pipeline creation steps.
 If you don't already have the notebook, [download it](https://github.com/Azure-Samples/azure-search-python-samples/blob/main/Tutorial-RAG/Tutorial-rag.ipynb) from GitHub.

 ## Configure clients for sending queries

-The RAG pattern in Azure AI Search is a synchronized connection to a search index to obtain the grounding data, followed by a connection to an LLM to formulate a response to the user's question.
+The RAG pattern in Azure AI Search is a synchronized series of connections to a search index to obtain the grounding data, followed by a connection to an LLM to formulate a response to the user's question.
 The same query string is used by both clients.

 You're setting up two clients, so you need permissions on both resources.
 We use API keys for this exercise.
 The following endpoints and keys are used for queries: